 90-Day Early Filing Provision (INA 334)

 Despite the continuous residence requirement described above, you may actually file Form N-400, Application for Naturalization, up to 90 days before the date you would first meet the required three-year period of continuous residence.
 That’s right.
 A provision in the law (INA 334), makes it possible to apply early.
-Although you may file early and may be interviewed during that period, you can’t actually complete the naturalization process until you have satisfied the required three-year period of residence.
-Furthermore, all other requirements for naturalization must be met at the time of applying for citizenship through marriage.
+Although you may file early, USCIS won’t finalize the naturalization process until you have satisfied the required three-year period of residence.
+Furthermore, you must meet all other requirements for naturalization at the time of applying for citizenship through marriage.

 It isn’t necessary for you to have obtained permanent residence through the marriage.
-In other words, you can be a permanent resident first and married afterwards to qualify for the three-year exception.
+In other words, you may become a permanent resident first and marry afterwards to qualify for the three-year exception.
 Consider the following examples:

 Rosario is a Venezuelan national that meets and falls in love with Robert, a U.S. citizen.
 They eventually get married and Robert helps Rosario obtain a green card through their spousal relationship.
-USCIS grants Rosario conditional residence on 2/1/2016, and she receives a two-year green card.
+USCIS grants Rosario conditional residence on 2/1/2019, and she receives a two-year green card.
 The period of conditional residence counts as time as a permanent resident.
-So if Rosario continues to be married to Robert, she will meet the continuous residence requirement for naturalization on 2/2/2019.
-Because of the 90-day early filing provision, she can file Form N-400 as early as 11/4/2018.
+So if Rosario and Robert remain married, she will meet the continuous residence requirement for naturalization on 2/2/2022.
+Because of the 90-day early filing provision, she can file Form N-400 as early as 11/4/2021.

 Same Sex Marriages

 Immigration law recognizes same sex marriages in the same way it does opposite sex marriages, as long as the marriage was legal in the jurisdiction that it took place.
 In cases of marriage between persons of the same sex, USCIS officers will review the laws of the jurisdiction in which the marriage took place to determine if the jurisdiction recognizes same-sex marriages and the marriage otherwise is legally valid.